oemof/oemof-solph/doc/oemof_tools.rst

 Graph
 -----
 Create a networkx graph from an energy system.
 The networkx package provides many features to analyse draw and export graphs.
 See the `networkx documentation <https://networkx.github.io/documentation/stable/>`_ for more details.
+See the API-doc of :py:mod:`~oemof.tools.graph` for all details and an example.

 Helpers
 -------